-If you still disagree or if you don’t receive any response at all, it’s time to request an investigation from the credit bureau.
-You must request a separate investigation from each individual credit bureau.
+If you still disagree or if you don’t receive any response at all, it’s time to request an investigation.
+You must request a separate investigation from each of the individual credit bureaus.

 Hard inquiries aren’t necessarily a bad thing, but you do need to pay attention to them to ensure they’re not eating away at your credit score.
 With some strategic timing in your requests for credit, you shouldn’t have to worry too much about hard inquiries on your credit report.